Notre Dame vs. Mississippi State Predictions & Picks - Women's NCAA Tournament Second Round

 Notre Dame Performance Insights

-- The Fighting Irish outscore opponents by 16.3 points per game (scoring 75 points per game to rank 34th in college basketball while giving up 58.7 per contest to rank 48th in college basketball) and have a +506 scoring differential overall.
+- The Fighting Irish are outscoring opponents by 16.3 points per game with a +506 scoring differential overall.
+They put up 75.0 points per game (34th in college basketball) and allow 58.7 per outing (48th in college basketball).

-- Offensively, Notre Dame is putting up 70.1 points per game this year in conference action.
-To compare, its overall average (75 points per game) is 4.9 PPG higher.
+- With 70.1 points per game in ACC action, Notre Dame is putting up 4.9 fewer points per game in conference games compared to its season average (75.0 PPG).

-- The Fighting Irish are putting up 79.3 points per game at home.
-In away games, they are averaging 68.8 points per contest.
+- The Fighting Irish are putting up 79.3 points per game this year when playing at home, which is 10.5 more points than they're averaging on the road (68.8).

-- Notre Dame surrenders 56.8 points per game at home this year, compared to 57.9 on the road.
+- Notre Dame cedes 56.8 points per game at home this season, compared to 57.9 in away games.

 Mississippi State Performance Insights

-- The Bulldogs are outscoring opponents by 12.6 points per game, with a +402 scoring differential overall.
-They put up 71.8 points per game (58th in college basketball) and allow 59.2 per outing (51st in college basketball).
+- The Bulldogs' +402 scoring differential (outscoring opponents by 12.6 points per game) is a result of putting up 71.8 points per game (58th in college basketball) while giving up 59.2 per outing (51st in college basketball).

-- At home, Mississippi State gives up 56.8 points per game.
-Away, it allows 64.

-- The Bulldogs are averaging 72.5 points per contest over their past 10 games, which is 0.7 more than their average for the season (71.8).
+- The Bulldogs have performed better offensively in their past 10 games, scoring 72.5 points per contest, 0.7 more than their season average of 71.8.

 © 2023 Data Skrive.
 All rights reserved.